Bidyendu Mohan Deb

-Bidyendu Mohan Deb (born 27 September 1942) is an Indian theoretical chemist, chemical physicist and a professor at the Indian Institute of Science Education and Research, Kolkata (IISER). he is known for his studies in theoretical chemistry and chemical physics.
-He is an elected fellow of the International Union of Pure and Applied Chemistry, The World Academy of Sciences, Indian National Science Academy and the Indian Academy of Sciences.
-The Council of Scientific and Industrial Research, the apex agency of the Government of India for scientific research, awarded him the Shanti Swarup Bhatnagar Prize for Science and Technology, one of the highest Indian science awards, in 1981, for his contributions to chemical sciences.
+Bidyendu Mohan Deb (born 27 September 1942) is an Indian theoretical chemist, chemical physicist and a professor at the Indian Institute of Science Education and Research, Kolkata (IISER).
+He is known for his studies in theoretical chemistry and chemical physics.
+He is part of the International Union of Pure and Applied Chemistry, The World Academy of Sciences, Indian National Science Academy and the Indian Academy of Sciences.

-Biography
+In 1981, the Council of Scientific and Industrial Research awarded him the Shanti Swarup Bhatnagar Prize for Science and Technology for his contributions to chemical sciences.

+Early life and education

-B. M. Deb, born on 27 September 1942 in the Indian state of Bengal when the pre-independent India was going through the Quit India movement, graduated in chemistry (BSc hons) from Presidency College, Kolkata (present-day Presidency University) and completed his master's degree from the Rajabazar Science College, with physical chemistry as the principal subject.
-Subsequently, he joined S. R. Palit at the Indian Association for the Cultivation of Science (IACS) and after a year, he moved to the Mathematical Institute, University of Oxford on a Commonwealth scholarship from where he passed the Diploma in Advanced Mathematics.
-Continuing at the institution, he did his doctoral research under Charles Coulson, a pioneer of quantum theory of matter, to secure a DPhil in mathematics.
+Bidyendu Deb was born on 27 September 1942 in Bengal province in British India.
+He obtained his Honours BSc in Chemistry from the Presidency College in Kolkata (now Presidency University) and completed his master's degree in physical chemistry at the Rajabazar Science College (now the University College of Science, Technology and Agriculture).

+Subsequently, he joined S. R. Palit at the Indian Association for the Cultivation of Science (IACS) for a year, before moving to the University of Oxford's Mathematical Institute.
+There, he completed a Diploma in Advanced Mathematics on a Commonwealth scholarship.
+Continuing at Oxford, he completed his doctoral research under the supervision of Charles Coulson, obtaining a DPhil in mathematics.

+Professional career

-Deb started his career which spanned across several institutions at Indian Association for the Cultivation of Science as a CSIR pool officer in 1969 but a year later, moved to the Indian Institute of Technology, Mumbai as a member of faculty.
-In 1971, he was appointed as an assistant professor at the Birla Institute of Technology and Science, Pilani but after a brief stint of one year, he returned to IIT Mumbai where he spent the next 12 years, serving as an assistant professor (1973–78) and as a professor (1978–84).
-His next move was to Panjab University as the professor of theoretical chemistry in 1984 and after a service of two decades he superannuated from there in 2004.
-Post-retirement, he moved to S. N. Bose National Centre for Basic Sciences, Kolkata as ISRO Vikram Sarabhai Research Professor under the Jawaharlal Nehru Centre for Advanced Scientific Research, Bangalore.
-In 2007, he took up an Adjunct/Visiting Professorship at the newly established Indian Institute for Science Education and Research, Kolkata.
+Deb started his early professional career in 1969 as a CSIR pool officer.
+In 1970, he moved to the Indian Institute of Technology, Mumbai (IIT Mumbai) as a faculty member.
+In 1971, he was appointed as an assistant professor at the Birla Institute of Technology and Science in Pilani (BITS Pilani).
+He spent a year there before returning to IIT Mumbai, where he spent the next 12 years, serving as an assistant professor (1973–78) and as a professor (1978–84).

+In 1984, Deb moved to Panjab University as a professor of theoretical chemistry and taught there until his retirement in 2004.
+After his retirement, he took up the position of ISRO Vikram Sarabhai Research Professor at the S. N. Bose National Centre for Basic Sciences in Kolkata.
+Not long after in 2007, he took up the position of Adjunct/Visiting Professorship at the Indian Institute of Science Education and Research in Kolkata.

 Currently, he serves as an INSA Senior Scientist and Honorary Scholar-in-Residence at Visva-Bharati University.